02 4382 3055

 Replacement of training handbooks may incur additional charges for the student.

 Coastal OHS Services accepts payment for fees using: Credit Card, Electronic Funds Transfer (account details available on request), Cheque (made payable to Coastal OHS Services) or Cash.

-Coastal OHS Services undertakes to make training available to all persons who: agree to abide by Coastal OHS Services expectation of students; and make suitable payment of fees.
+Coastal OHS Services undertakes to make training available to all persons who agree to abide by Coastal OHS Services expectation of students and make the required payment of fees.
 A student is considered enrolled in a Unit of Competency when course fees have been paid in full prior to course commencement.